solliancenet/microsoft-mysql-developer-guide/artifacts/02-02-CloudDeploy-AppSvc/README.md

 3. Under **Settings** select **Access Policies**
 4. Select **Add Access Policy**
 5. For the secret permission, select the dropdown, then select **All**
-6. For the principal, select your user account
+6. For the principal, select the lab guide user account
 7. Select **Add**
 8. Select **Save**
 9. Under **Settings**, select **Secrets**